 We reviewed safety records, incident and accident reports as well as minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a new electrical plug point was installed after an incident where a medicine refrigerator was inadvertently turned off resulting in the loss of the vaccines it contained.
+For example, staff were reminded of the need to ensure the most up to date contact details for patients are recorded.
+This action was taken after an incident where a patient could not be contacted urgently to be advised of abnormal test results being received by the practice.